 The 2-6-6-2 wheel arrangement was a steam locomotive design that saw use on many railroads due to its excellent ability in drag service, pulling extremely heavy trains at slow speeds.
 As such, it was adapted for operations on many lines from main line utilization by companies such as the Clinchfield, Chesapeake & Ohio, and Norfolk & Western to small logging ventures such as the Proposed Biles-Coleman Lumber Company and Weyerhaeuser Timber.
-Interestingly, as much use as 2-6-6-2s found all across the country for different purposes the wheel arrangement never received a common nickname like most others did (4-8-4 Northerns, 4-6-6-4 Challengers, 4-6-4 Hudsons, and so forth).
-Currently this is one smaller 2-6-6-2T in operation although two others of a similar design are also in the process of being restored to operation.
+Interestingly, as much use as 2-6-6-2s found use all across the country for different purposes the wheel arrangement never received a common nickname like most others did.
+Currently there are two, smaller 2-6-6-2Ts in operation along with another in the process of being restored to operation.
 Additionally, a few large examples of this steam locomotive type are preserved although none operable due to the high expense and maintenance costs of doing so.

 While the GN had at first declined purchasing 2-6-6-2s, it did an about-face and took delivery of five in 1906 built by the Burnham, Williams & Company.
 Seeing what the B&O had accomplished with its 0-6-6-0 Mallet, the railroad further improved upon the design by adding a foreword pilot truck for better stability and a rear truck to help support the weight of the firebox.
 Overall, GN was rather satisfied with its first 2-6-6-2s.
 The steam locomotives could produce 64,200 pounds of tractive effort and the railroad eventually owned ten of this first batch numbered 1800-1804 and 1900-1904, listed as Class L-1.
 During the opening decade of the 20th century superheating had been tested on various railroads and once the benefits of the design could be plainly seen it became a standard addition to stem locomotives after 1910.

 A superheater works through a series of coils containing freshly created steam that pass through flue gasses to increase the temperature of the steam and make it more powerful.
 Once steam has passed through these superheater coils, it adds 25 to 30 percent more power to a locomotive.
 While the 2-6-6-2 wheel arrangement was widely regarded among main line railroads for use in heavy drag service it also was popular with lumber companies to move logs up and down the notoriously steep grades used in such applications.
 However, logging companies always used much smaller examples such as tender or tank designs which more easily negotiate the tight curves and light-weight track found with these operations.

 The 2-6-6-2Ts could only be found in the west and were used by companies including the Booth-Kelly Lumber Company (Oregon), Caspar South Fork & Eastern (California), Hammond Lumber Company (Oregon), Proposed Biles-Coleman Lumber Company (Washington), Southwest Forest Lumber Mills (New Mexico), Uintah Railway (Colorado/Utah), and Weyerhaeuser Timber (Washington).
 Most of these Mallets were built either around 1910 or, surprisingly, as late as the 1928-1929 time period.
 As mentioned above the main line 2-6-6-2s were primarily meant for slow, drag service with speeds topping out between 25 to 30 mph.
 Interestingly, though, the Santa Fe originally designed its Mallets of the wheel arrangement for use in passenger service.
 Its first class was built by its own shop forces and designed from 2-6-2 Prairies, thus the locomotives became known as Prairie Mallets on the railroad.
 However, all future 2-6-6-2s the company rostered were built by Baldwin and overall it owned 64 units.
 As early as 1909 experimentation began with the more powerful 2-8-8-2 Mallet.